openstack/cinder-specs/specs/pike/backup-init.rst

 Work Items
 ----------

-* Implement 'do_setup' method in a base backup driver wich won't do anything
+* Implement 'do_setup' method in a base backup driver which won't do anything

 * Implement 'do_setup' in each backup driver.